facelessuser/pymdown-extensions/docs/extensions/emoji.md

             # Name is the long name.
             "name": "keycap digit zero",

+            # Category of emoji.
+            # Not needed if this is a non-Unicode, custom
+            # emoji with no category
+            "category": "symbol",

             # Unicode is the representation of the Unicode
             # code points with variations and joiners striped out.